Xilinx/ml-suite/apps/perpetual_demo/README.md

     This starts the web GUI @ http://<your_ip>:8998/static/www/index.html
     Note: you may need to open port 8998, if it is not already open.
 For AWS see the console settings.

-6. Open a new Terminal (Terminal 2) and start anaconda environment and navigate to the Classification examples
+6. Open a new Terminal (Terminal 2) and start anaconda environment and navigate to the Deployment examples
     ```sh
-    $ cd ml-suite/examples/classification
+    $ cd ml-suite/examples/deployment_modes
     ```
 7. Open `run_perpetual_demo.sh` and edit the for loop to run all the FPGAs.
 By default, all of them run Googlenet V1, for other networks, add the flag -m <model name>.
 Note that while most platforms can be autodetected by the software, some of them can't.
 You may need to edit the command to provide -p <platform name>
     ```